-DeLamar Professor of Public Health, Mailman School of Public Health Dean, Mailman School of Public Health Senior Vice President, Columbia University Medical Center Professor of Epidemiology
+Dean, Mailman School of Public Health Senior Vice President, Columbia University Medical Center DeLamar Professor of Public Health Professor of Epidemiology and Medicine

 Previously, Dr. Fried served as the Mason F. Lord Professor of Geriatric Medicine at The Johns Hopkins Medical Institutions, where she directed The Johns Hopkins Center on Aging and Health and the Division of Geriatric Medicine and Gerontology.
 She also led major multidisciplinary research programs on the causes and consequences of frailty, cardiovascular disease, cognitive impairment and disability in older adults, and approaches to prevention.